DragonMinded/bemaniutils/README.md

 Run it like `./sampleclient --help` to see help output and determine how to use this.
 Essentially, this is provided as a barebones client that does nothing other than print fetched info to the screen.
-You can use this as a starting point for an application that uses BEMAPI to fetch info from an api instance or to test your production installation.
+You can use this as a starting point for an application that uses BEMAPI to fetch info from an "api" instance or to test your production installation to make sure it is ready for federation.

 ## scheduler